Blender-Brussels/blender-brussels.github.io/_posts/2014-09-20-new-place-new-faces.md

 share: true
 ---

-After a quiet summer, the Blendre BPY/BGE workshops are back for a new academic year with lots of stuff in their pockets.
+After a quiet summer, the Blender BPY/BGE workshops are back for a new academic year with lots of stuff in their pockets.
 We will introduce new faces and plan to invite personnalities regularly to give something we might call a "master class", of course, around the topic of Python coding in the context of Blender.
 But we'll keep you informed on this in later posts.
 Just stay tuned.